-If you are new to the desert southwest or new to gardening in general, one of the first things you should do before planting anything new in your yard is to know your USDA Plant Hardiness Zone.
+If you’re new to the desert southwest or new to gardening in the desert, one of the first things you should do before planting anything new in your yard is to know your USDA Plant Hardiness Zone.

 Growing a plant in the wrong zone can significantly reduce its chances of surviving.